 Free email hosting

 Free email hosting is the most basic option for your business.
-It’s super simple, but you should be aware of some serious limitations.
+It’s super simple, but you should know some serious limitations.

 - Security: Free email hosting isn’t as secure as paid options.
 This can lead to spam filters flagging your emails and more time spent on customer support.

 - Reliability: Free email hosting isn’t as reliable as paid options.
-Your employees may experience delays when sending or receiving emails, or they mght not receivingt all—both of which are bad for business!
+Your employees may experience delays when sending or receiving emails, or they might not receive all—both of which are bad for business!

 - Customization: Free email hosting isn’t customizable like paid options, which means you’ll have less control over design, features, etc., and also limits use cases such as custom domain names

 Frequently Asked Questions

 What is the best provider for a business email?

 Choosing the right email service provider (ESP) for your business can be challenging.
 There are so many options and different features to consider.

 How do you know the best email service provider for a small business?